Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 Quick Answer

 If you want to increase trade show booth traffic in Chicago, focus on these seven things: make your booth visually clear from a distance, use an interactive attraction, give attendees an easy reason to stop, train your team to be approachable, create a branded takeaway, build in lead capture naturally, and promote your booth before the event.
-The goal is not just more traffic.
-It is getting the right people to stop and engage.

 Why Booth Traffic Is So Competitive at Chicago Trade Shows